Social Security Disability Medical Exam

 After the SSA has received an application to receive Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits, your claim will be submitted to the Illinois Disability Determination Services, which will gather additional information and make an initial determination on your social security disability claim.
 The Disability Determination Services may also set an appointment for a medical examination to be performed by a doctor who is paid by the SSA.

 You may wonder why you must submit to a medical exam scheduled by the SSA, rather than simply seeing your own doctor, but the SSA has the obligation to fully evaluate a claim for benefits by obtaining medical records and other evidence, which may also include an independent evaluation.

 If a disability medical exam has been scheduled, it is crucial that you attend the exam and fully cooperate during the exam.
 If you fail to attend the scheduled medical exam, your disability benefit claim will likely be denied.

 There are a few limited situations in which an applicant may be able to avoid a subsequent medical exam, however.
 For instance, if the applicant receives regular medical treatment for his or her disabling medical condition and the medical records support a finding of disability, the SSA may find that there is no need to require that the applicant submit to a subsequent exam.
 The burden, however, is on the applicant to show that a subsequent independent exam is not necessary.

-The experienced Chicago lawyers for social security disability at Ankin Law Offices have the skill and knowledge necessary to help you file an application for SSDI or SSI benefits, including guiding you through the medical examination process.
-Contact one of the Chicago lawyers for social security disability at Ankin Law Offices, LLC to schedule a free consultation to learn more about how we can help you pursue your social security disability claim.
+The experienced Chicago lawyers for social security disability at Ankin Law have the skill and knowledge necessary to help you file an application for SSDI or SSI benefits, including guiding you through the medical examination process.
+Contact one of the Chicago lawyers for social security disability at Ankin Law, LLC to schedule a free consultation to learn more about how we can help you pursue your social security disability claim.